October 1974 United Kingdom general election in England: Candidates

+Analysis

-While the Labour Party led by Prime Minister Harold Wilson clinched an overall narrow majority of 3 seats in the House of Commons, in England, the Labour Party won just two seats over the opposition Conservative Party led by Edward Heath.
+While the Labour Party led by Prime Minister Harold Wilson clinched an overall narrow majority of 3 seats in the House of Commons, the Labour Party won just two seats over the opposition Conservative Party led by Edward Heath in England.
+Overall, although Labour gained 18 seats, the party, fell short of winning a majority of seats in England by four seats.

+Notable figures who entered Parliament in English seats included Margaret Beckett in Lincoln and Bryan Gould in Southampton Test for the Labour party.

 This remains the last general election in which a party won an overall majority in the Commons without winning a majority of seats in England.
-Since this election, the Labour Party has won more seats in England only on 4 occasions- 1997, 2001, 2005 and 2024.
+Since this election, the Labour Party has only won more seats in England on four other occasions following this election: 1997, 2001, 2005 and 2024.